Churro

 Avoid

-- Missing or sparse cinnamon sugar coating
+- Separated cinnamon sugar coating that slides off easily

 Where to Find